canonical/postgresql-bundle/README.md

 # PostgreSQL Bundle

-A juju bundle for deploying PostgreSQL and PGBouncer VM charms, with TLS.
+A juju bundle for deploying PostgreSQL and PGBouncer machine charms, with TLS enabled by default.
+For kubernetes, see the [postgresql-k8s-bundle](https://github.com/canonical/postgresql-k8s-bundle).

 Included charms:
 - [postgresql-operator](https://github.com/canonical/postgresql-operator)